aominhlong/Showcase-api/README.md

 This repo was created to be used with the [Showcase](https://github.com/aominhlong/Showcase) project.

-The app is currently deployed on heroku [here](https://anime-api-showcase.herokuapp.com/).
+The app is currently deployed on vercel [here](https://showcase-api-eight.vercel.app/).

 ## Set Up